komsan-k/IO-engineering/week-1/slot-02/lab/README.md

 ## 45. Checkpoint Questions

-1. What is an interrupt?
+1. What is an **interrupt**, and how does interrupt-driven execution differ from polling?
-2. What is an ISR?
+2. What is an **Interrupt Service Routine (ISR)**, and why should it be kept short?
-3. What is the difference between polling and interrupts?
-4. What does `FALLING` mean?
-5. Why is an active-low button suitable for a falling-edge interrupt?
+3. What does a **falling-edge (`FALLING`) interrupt** mean, and why is it suitable for an active-low push button?
-6. What is mechanical switch bounce?
+4. What is **mechanical switch bounce**, and how can software debouncing reduce its effects?
-7. Why can one button press generate multiple interrupts?
-8. What is debouncing?
-9. Why should an ISR be short?
-10. Why should blocking operations be avoided in an ISR?
+5. Why should blocking operations such as `delay()` and `Serial.println()` generally be avoided inside an ISR?
-11. Why is `Serial.println()` usually avoided in an ISR?
-12. What does `volatile` mean?
-13. Does `volatile` make an operation atomic?
-14. What is interrupt latency?
-15. What is the relationship between frequency and period?
-16. What is the period of a 1-Hz signal?
+6. Why are **`volatile` variables** used for data shared between an ISR and the main program?
-17. What is the period of a 2-Hz signal?
+7. What is the relationship between **frequency and period**, and what is the period of a 2-Hz signal?
-18. Why is the timer toggle interval half the full LED period?
+8. Why is the LED toggle interval equal to **half of the full LED period**?
-19. What is the toggle interval for a 5-Hz LED waveform?
-20. What is the advantage of a hardware timer over a busy-wait delay?
+9. What are the advantages of using a **hardware timer** instead of a busy-wait delay for periodic operations?
-21. What happens when a timer ISR is too long?
-22. Why is it useful to set an event flag in the ISR?
-23. How can a button interrupt be used to change the timer frequency?
-24. How can a button enable or disable blinking?
-25. Why can timer and button events operate independently?
-26. What is event-driven programming?
-27. What is asynchronous input?
-28. Why are interrupts useful for infrequent events?
-29. Why are timers useful for periodic operations?
-30. How does this lab improve on the polling and busy-wait methods used previously?
+10. How can **GPIO interrupts and hardware timers** work together to create an event-driven embedded application?

 ---